mdomorffaruk/hack_ms2_in_many_ways/ssh_bruteforce_ms2.md

 - Find the metsploitable2 machines IP [Click here to see details](find_ip_ms2.md).
 - Check if <b> vsftpd 2.3.4 </b> (port 21) is open with nmap.
 - Let the IP is 192.168.56.103
-- Check if FTP is working
+- Check if SSH is working
 ```
-ftp 192.168.56.103
+ssh msfadmin@192.168.56.103
 ```
+- type yes to continue
-- Give 'msfadmin' as user and password, you should connect.
-Then exit from ftp.
+- Give 'msfadmin' as password, you should connect. then exit from ssh
 - Now to hack the machines , lets we don't have the username and password.
 - Generate wordlist with crunch [click here to see details](wordlist_gen_crunch.md)
 ```